xpack/web-jekyll/pages/core/xcdl/guide/concepts.md

       ...
     }

-When used to decorate a GUI, the node description is generally shwown as a tooltip, activated when the mouse hovers over the node, or in additional views showing all node details.
+When used to decorate a GUI, the node description is generally shown as a tooltip, activated when the mouse hovers over the node, or in additional views showing all node details.

 #### Node children